craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. On **LON-DS1**, signed in as **ADATUM\Administrator**.

 1. Open Internet Explorer.
-Browse to the **Microsoft 365 admin center** and sign in using the tenant owner account.
+Browse to the **Microsoft 365 admin center** and sign in as the tenant owner.

-1. In the Navigation menu, select **Azure Acive Directory**.
+1. In the Navigation menu, select **Azure Active Directory**.

 1. In the navigation menu of the **Azure Active Directory admin center**, select **Azure Active Directory**.
 In the **Contoso | Overview blade**, select **Azure AD Connect** in the **Manage** section.

-1. select **Download Azure AD Connect**.
+1. Select **Download Azure AD Connect**.
 Download and install the tool.

 1. In the Microsoft Azure Active Directory Connect tool, select **Customize**.